Rare Disease Day 2025

 Testimonials

 “Working with those with rare diseases and having one myself, this symposium brought to light those who suffer the uncertainty that comes with looking for health care in a world where few know how to treat that disorder.
-This was enlightening both professionally and personally.”
+This was enlightening both professionally and personally.”-Patient and Healthcare Worker, 2020

 “It was an incredible experience where I go to meet people my age with rare diseases and also meet those who are interested in supporting it.
 I realized that the saying “we are rare, but we are strong” is more than true because we all can connect to others on a deeper level.
-Even without similar diseases, every person who has been diagnosed with a rare disease can relate to each other.”
+Even without similar diseases, every person who has been diagnosed with a rare disease can relate to each other.”-Patient, 2020

 “It was great to see the energy between all of the participants.
-It was clear that those with a direct connection to the rare disease community were able to see themselves in the stories of others.”
+It was clear that those with a direct connection to the rare disease community were able to see themselves in the stories of others.” -Educator, 2020

 © Rare Disease Network | All rights reserved